anst/streak/README.md

-Ember - a blog framework inspired by Toto.
+Streak - a blog framework inspired by Toto.